windmill-labs/windmilldocs/docs/reference.md

   flow per item.
 This is exactly the pattern used when your flow is in mode "Watching changes regularly"

-The convenience functions do this in Typescript are:
+The convenience functions do this in TypeScript are:

-- `getState`
-  which retrieves an object of any type (internally a simple resource) at a path determined by
-  `getStatePath` a path unique to the user currently executing the script, the flow in which it is currently in if it is in one and the path of the script
+- `getState` which retrieves an object of any type (internally a simple resource) at a path determined by `getStatePath` a path unique to the user currently executing the script, the flow in which it is currently in if it is in one and the path of the script
 - `setState` which sets the new state

 The states can be seen in the [Resources](#resource) section with a